ligato/docs/docs/plugins/vpp-plugins.md

 ## IPSec plugin

-The IPSec plugin allows to configure **security policy databases** and **security associations** to the VPP, and also handles relations between the SPD and SA or between SPD and an assigned interface.
-Note that the IPSec tunnel interfaces are not a part of IPSec plugin (their configuration is handled in the [VPP interface plugin][interface-plugin-guide]).
+The IPSec plugin handles the configuration of **security policy databases** (SPD) and **security associations** (SA) in VPP.
+Note that the IPSec tunnel interfaces are not part of the IPSec plugin but instead are supported by the [VPP interface plugin][interface-model].

 ### Security policy database

 Security policy database (SPD) specifies policies that determine the disposition of all the inbound or outbound IP traffic from either the host or the security gateway.
-The SPD is bound to an SPD interface and contains a list of policy entries (security table).
-Every policy entry points to VPP security association.
-Security policy database is defined in the common IPSec [model][ipsec-model].
+The SPD is bound to an SPD interface and contains a list of policy entries in a table.
+Every policy entry points to a VPP security association.
+SPD is defined in the common [IPSec model][ipsec-model].

 The SPD defines its own unique index within VPP.
-The user has an option to set its own index (it is not generated in the VPP, as for example for access lists) in `uint32` range.
-The index is a mandatory field in the model because it serves as a unique identifier also in the VPP-Agent and is a part of the SPD key as well.
-The attention has to be paid defining an index in the model.
-Despite the field is a `string` format, it only accepts plain numbers.
-Attempt to set any non-numeric characters ends up with an error.
+The user has an option to set their own index in the `uint32` range.
+The index is a mandatory field in the model because it serves as a unique identifier for the vpp-agent as it is a part of the SPD key.

+!!!
+Note
+    Pay special attention when defining an index in the model.
+Despite the fact the field uses a `string` format, it only accepts plain numbers.
+Attempts to set any non-numeric characters will result in an error.

 Every policy entry has field `sa_index`.
-This is the security association reference in the security policy database.
-The field is mandatory, missing value causes an error during configuration.
+This is the SA reference in the SPD.
+The field is mandatory and a missing value will generate a configuration error.

-The SPD defines two bindings: the security association (for every entry) and the interface.
-The interface binding is important since VPP needs to create an empty SPD first, which cannot be done without it.
+The SPD defines two bindings: SA and the interface.
+The interface binding is important since VPP needs to create an empty SPD first and this cannot be done without it.
 All the policy entries are configured after that, where the SA is expected to exist.
-Since every security policy database entry is configured independently, VPP-Agent can configure IPSec SPD only partially (depending on available binding).

-All the binding can be resolved by the VPP-Agent.

 **Configuration example**

 **1. Using the key-value database** put the proto-modelled data with the correct key for security policy databases to the database ([key reference][key-reference]).

-Example value:
+Example data:
 ```json
 {
   "index":"1",